8 Must-Haves For a Successful Customer Service Training Program

-2. Content that targets non-negotiable customer service behaviours
+2. Content that targets non-negotiable customer service standards

-Before you begin your program, decide what behaviors are non-negotiable and target them.
+Before you begin your program, identify standards that are non-negotiable and target them.
 Don’t just throw spaghetti against the wall to see what sticks – pick 3-5 core things, and drive them home.

 3. Content that is not cutesy